tbbooher/wp-cfa/README.txt

 INSTALLATION :

--Copy the Freshy2 folder in the "themes" folder.
+-Copy the wp-cfa folder in the "themes" folder.
 -Go to your wordpress administration.
--Go to "Themes" and choose Freshy2.
+-Go to "Themes" and choose wp-cfa.
 -A new tab appears under the "Presentation" menu, named "Freshy Theme Options".

 CUSTOMIZATION :